jwilld/Artist-Concerts-API/README.md

 ##### Delete '/artists/<<artist name>>'

-- takes the artists name and finds the hit, Youtube links and its name then deletes them all.
+- takes the artists name and finds the hit, YouTube links and its name then deletes them all.

 ### Hits